harness/developer-hub/release-notes/platform.md

 ### Fixed issues

 - The creation of secrets on Custom Secret Manager validates the existence of those secrets.
-(PL-31715) A code enhancement to remove secret validation during Custom Secret manager creation has fixed the issue.
+(PL-31715) A code enhancement to remove secret validation during Custom Secret Manager creation has fixed the issue.

 - The tooltip for **Optional Configuration** in **Run Step** flashes in and out in loop making it difficult to read the text.(PL-32462, ZD-42201)
   A code enhancement fixed this issue.